Jedburgh Library: History

 Members of Blackfriars church (later Trinity Church in High Street) could also gain access to the church's books.

 The current library dates back to a religious library that was set up in the town.
 The title of "Jedburgh Library" came about after a dispute over whether non-religious books should be included.

 In 1841 Jedburgh's Mechanics Institute founded a library.

 It was reported that Jedburgh had two subscription libraries in the 1700s and a third opened in 1800.
 This matched nearby Kelso which also had three and Hawick had two, although most towns only had one.

 Pigott's 1837 directory list's four libraries in Jedburgh.
 The first was "Easton Walter?" which was a circulating library in Abbey place.
-Miss Armstrong ran a library at the Old Gaol and at Old Bridge End there were two libraries, the "New Library" and "Jedburgh Library" operated by Thomas Carr and George Balfour respectfully.
+Miss Armstrong ran a library at the Old Gaol and at Old Bridge End there were two libraries, the "New Library" and "Jedburgh Library" operated by Thomas Carr and George Balfour respectively.

 On 4 October 1894 Andrew Carnegie in Jedburgh gave a speech about the new library which he had funded in the town's High Street.
 This library however proved inadequate and a new library was constructed on Castlegate where the Nag's Head Inn had stood.
 The new "Carnegie Library" was fronted by the town's arms and above the porch was the message "Let There be Light".
 The building was designed by Sir George Washington Browne and it formally opened on 24 May 1900 with Andrew Carnegie once more in attendance.
 It was designed to hold 12,000 books and 59 readers and rooms were set aside above for meetings and a museum.
 The building in now listed at Category B.